jacobkap/crimebythenumbers/docs/reshaping.md

 #> 6 April  Friday WHITE HISPANIC              31
 ```

 Each row is now a month-day-of-week-race combination and we have two additional columns: first the person stopped's race and then the "n" column which says how many people of that race were stopped in that month-day-of-week.
 The first race is "(null)" which means we don't know the race.
-We could keep these values as an "unknown" race but for simplicity we'll just remove those using `filter()`.
+We could keep these values as an "unknown" race but for simplicity we'll just remove them using `filter()`.

 To make sure we only have values we expect, we can use the `unique()` function to check that we have only months and week days we expect, and that our race names are consistent.
 This is important because even though you know, for example, that there are only seven days in a week, there may be more in our data due to typos or erroneous data entry.
 So it is always good to check.